 Fuzzy Ocean Teaching Resources.

 The beauty of this book is that it comes with manipulatives.
 These are easily used to create ad-hoc lessons.
-For any teachers reading this there are a number of resources we have made to use to extend the learning potential of the book.
-These include Maths work with simple counting, grouping and size worksheets (14 basic worksheets in total).
-They should suit reception age children.
+For any teachers reading this, there are a number of resources we have made to use to extend the learning potential of the book.
+These include Maths worksheets with simple counting, grouping and size worksheets (14 basic numeracy worksheets in total).
+They should suit EYFS or even KS1 children.

-We hope you enjoyed reading about this book.
-There is also have a post on the top 5 children’s books, and an Awesome book about Autism for Children.
+We hope you enjoyed reading our Review of Fuzzy Ocean.
+There is also a post on the top 5 children’s books, and an Awesome book about Autism for Children.
 We are also lucky enough to feature an Autistic author who outlined her journey to getting published for our site.